accelazh/accelazh.github.io/_posts/2022-12-25-Recent-Notes-for-Paper-Reading-Cloud-DB-Storage.md

                     1. it contradicts with Observation 3?
                        Or the "Rarely updated blocks" map to "GC rewrite blocks" in Figure 6, and the "highly varying lifespan" is further cut to Class 3-6
                        Then that's said then temperature is still a valid indicator to group data

+        -------- Re-read 20230708 --------

+        1. Targeting "Alibaba Cloud ESSDs", which runs on "Alibaba Cloud Pangu".
+ESSD is a block-level volume as an append-only log.
+           SepBIT is deployed at Alibaba Cloud ESSD.
+Trace analysis shows reduced overall WA of existing schemes by 9.1-20.2%.
+Interesting paper.
+            1. My questions
+                1. If SepBIT is deployed on prod, why the evaluation is using trace analysis?
+It should show prod data.
+        2. Observations
+            1. O1: User-written blocks generally have short lifespans
+            2. O2: Frequently updated blocks have highly varying lifespans
+            3. O3: Rarely updated blocks dominate with highly varying lifespans
+            4. Temperature-based placement (e.g., via access frequencies) are ineffective in BIT inference
+            5. User written blocks
+                1. Short-lived blocks (Class 1) written near the same time have similar BITs
+                2. Remaining long-lived blocks (Class 2) span large BIT ranges
+            6. GC-rewritten blocks
+                1. Short-lived blocks (Class 3) identified in user-written blocks
+                2. Blocks with similar BITs inferred are grouped to Classes 4-6
+        3. SepBIT Design
+            1. Intuition
+                1. Any user-written block that invalidates a short-lived block is also likely to be a short-lived block
+                2. Any GC-rewritten block with a smaller age is likely to have a short residual lifespan
+            2. Implementation
+                1. ℓ: average segment lifespan of collected segments in Class 1
+                2. Classes 1 and 2: Use ℓ as lifespan threshold for user-written blocks based on the lifespans of their invalidated blocks
+                3. Classes 4-6: Use 4ℓ and 16ℓ as age thresholds for GC-rewritten blocks according to their ages

     16. ByteGraph: A High-Performance Distributed Graph Database in ByteDance    [2022, 0 refs, VLDB22, ByteDance]
         1. very good paper. can be used as a reference architecture.